A earnings surprise in the oil refining industry

 “How have massive dislocations in the market changed how you think about investment opportunities and how you run the business in the medium term?” — Jason Gabelman, TD Cowen Research

-And to a follow-up question from Matthew Blair:
+And in answering a follow-up question from Matthew Blair:

 “The ethanol results seem pretty good, better than our expectations.
 Was that just a function of improving values on the coproducts?”– Matthew Blair, Tudor, Pickering, Holt & Co.
 Securities, LLC, Research